The presence of stones in the gallbladder develops within it and are complex, pebble-like deposits that form within the gallbladder.

 - Asymptomatic patients do not require therapeutic intervention.

-- Direct dissolution of the solvent with methyl tert-butyl ether (MTBE) can be used in patients with multiple stones with diameter = 3 cm; This method should be used only by physicians with experience in dissolving contacts.
+- Direct dissolution of the solvent with methyl tert-butyl ether (MTBE) can be used in patients with multiple stones with a diameter = of 3 cm; This method should be used only by physicians with experience in dissolving contacts.

 - Extracorporeal shock wave lithotripsy (ESWL) is another form of medical therapy.
-It can be used in patients with a stone diameter of = 3 cm and with three or fewer stones.
+It can be used in patients with a stone diameter of = 3 cm and three or fewer stones.

 Prognosis of cholecystolithiasis

 - The recurrence rate after bile acid treatment is approximately 50% in 5 years.
 Periodic ultrasound is necessary to evaluate the effectiveness of the treatment.

 - Gallstones recur after dissolution treatment with MTBE in> 40% of patients within five years.

 - After extracorporeal shock wave lithotripsy, stones recur in approximately 20% of patients after four years.